sriram-lab/phosphorylation/README.txt

 	input: alpha_predictions.csv, posit
 	output: energies

-The list of all 300k tyrosine predictions from alphafold2 are available on Zenodo.
+The list of all 300k tyrosine predictions from alphafold2 are available on Zenodo: 10.5281/zenodo.16458054. alpha_predictions_1.csv.
 The XGB_Predictions column contains predictions referenced in the publication.

 ---------------------
 The table column headings in Tables S5 and S6 are as follows: